STAT545-UBC/STAT545-UBC-original-website/cm002_r-rstudio-intro.md

 Today:

+- Housekeeping:
-- Housekeeping: changes to website:
+    - changes to website:
         - office hours
         - cm's changed to three parts: `Since last time`, `Today`, and `To do before next class`.
+    - Please fill out [this](https://goo.gl/forms/dBcmAvIuEsXzxU7D2) survey.
 - Introduction to R and RStudio.
 Live coding about [R basics, workspace and working directory, RStudio projects](block002_hello-r-workspace-wd-project.html).

 To do before next class: